nhogblom/examination-3-15-spel/README.md

 - Click-to-move tiles (only valid moves allowed)
 - **Start new game** – always generates a solvable puzzle
 - **Win detection** with a celebratory message and visual feedback
-- Move counter and timer (optional)
+- Move counter and timer
 - Simple code structure that’s easy to expand

 <p align="center">